yuygfgg/easy_musiclib/README.md

 - mobile app : ~ 2025

 The project will continue until I find another music library that handles muitiple artist  and muiti-disc albums correctly

+Documents are currently only in Chinese.
+They are all ChatGPT generated, so you can generate your own in other languages.